Avoid Last-Minute Surprises

 Attic insulation levels, vapour barriers, bathroom and kitchen exhaust, and attic ventilation.
 New Brunswick's cold winters make insulation and condensation control a frequent topic in inspection reports.

 Windows, doors, floors, walls, ceilings, and built-in appliances.
-I note cosmetic versus functional issues so you can prioritize what matters to buyers.
+I note cosmetic versus functional issues so you can prioritise what matters to buyers.

 Professional and Personable